mim18/ENACT-Enclave/Export/README.md

 	- Substitute <schema_name> to your schema name.
 	- Edit your database url
     - Substitute '<SITE_NAME> to your site name
-7. Use the patient_set number as a parameter to the export script
+7. Use the patient_set number as a parameter to the export script.
+The output should include 9 files.
 	- python ExportEnclaveEHRMSSQL.py username password projectname exportnumber patientsetnumber